Images of Seborrheic Dermatitis (9)

 Signs & Symptoms

 The scalp is itchy and sheds white, oily skin flakes.
-One or more of the following areas has patches of red, scaly skin:
+One or more of the following areas may be involved:

 - Scalp or hairline